Champhai district

 Champhai district is one of the eleven districts of Mizoram state in India.
 The district is bounded on the north by Churachandpur district of Manipur state, on the west by Saitual and Serchhip districts, and on the south and east by Myanmar.
 The district occupies an area of 3185.83 km2.
 Champhai town is the administrative headquarters of the district.

-Geography

-Climate

-Champhai district has a moderate climate.
-In winter the temperature varies from 0 °C to 20 °C and in summer, the temperature varies between 15 °C and 30 °C. Manipur is situated to the north of this district, Aizawl district and Serchhip district to the west and Myanmar to the south and east.

 Divisions

-The district is divided into four tehsils: Khawzawl, Khawbung, Ngopa, and a portion of East Lungdar tehsil.
-It has two Rural Development Blocks: Champhai and Khawbung.
+The district is divided into two Rural Development Blocks: Champhai and Khawbung.
 The district has five Legislative Assembly constituencies.
 These are Champhai North, East Tuipui, Lengteng, Tuichang, and Champhai South.
 There are eighty-eight inhabited villages in this district, seventy-six of which are revenue villages.